Sindrex/9dotproblem/README.md

   * **ShowTrainingScreen:** Whether or not to show the training screen (the screeb after start and before the main part).
   * **TrainingScreenText:** The text shown on the training screen.
 You can add "\n" for newline.

- *Note: the database needs to be an MySQL database.*

 ### Running server
 Run `npm start` from the top folder.